crispinalan/talkcalendar/README.md

 sudo apt install libgtk-4-1
 ```

-Copy diphones into the scr directory and use the MAKEFILE to compile.
+Unzip and copy the diphones into the scr directory and then use the MAKEFILE to compile.
+With Ubuntu 21.10 you need to use the fPIC flag but this is not required with Fedora 35.
+The flag fPIC stands for force Position Independent Code.

 I used Geany as the IDE for developing the project as it has an integrated terminal.

+Will also compile with clang.

 ### Font Note